Ghostmode65/luaJ/README.md

 It will show up in your macro folder as `unified`

 **Library**
-All .lua files in `Roaming\.jsMacros\scripts\library\yourfolder\` are loaded, this makes it easy to throw a file in and have it load on game launch.
+All .lua files in `Roaming\.jsMacros\scripts\library\yourfolder\` are executed, this makes it easy to throw a file in and have it will execute on game launch.

 Example: `Roaming\.jsMacros\scripts\library\logs\print.lua`
   print(txt) = function() Chat:log(tostring(txt) end)